temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 ## Start the Worker

 A Worker is responsible for executing pieces of Workflow and Activity code.
-In this project, the file `RunWorker.cs` contains the code for the Worker.
+In this project, the file `Program.cs` contains the code for the Worker within the MoneyTransferWorker project.

-Your `RunWorkflow.cs` program is still running in your terminal, waiting for the Workflow to complete.
+Your `Program.cs` file within the MoneyTransferClient project is still running in your terminal, waiting for the Workflow to complete.
 Leave it running.

 Open a new terminal window.

-In this new terminal window, run `RunWorker.cs` using the following command:
+In this new terminal window, run the following command to start the Worker:

 ```command